Hazmat paint Storage lockers

 - Cabinets must be labeled with conspicuous lettering, "Flammable-Keep Away from Open Flames"

-- If you are storing more than 60 gallons of solvent-based paints indoors, the paint must be contained in a specially designed storage room that meets certain fire protection standards
+- If you are storing more than 60 gallons of solvent-based paints indoors, the paint must be contained in a specially designed paint storage building that meets certain fire protection standards

 Many paints are considered flammable, and as a result, come under OSHA Rules 1910.106 and 1926.152 Flammable liquids.